cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About
-We serve the best coffee in town!
-Come discover our wide variety of beverages and pastries.
+This is a simple React application that showcases our menu and ambiance.

 ## Features
-- Beautifully designed interface
-- User-friendly menu
-- Responsive layout
+- Stylish UI
+- Menu items listing
+- Practices good design principles

 ## Menu
 - Espresso